Polymer/old-docs-site/app/1.0/toolbox/case-study.md

 <!-- toc -->

-Shop is a full-featured e-commerce Progressive Web App demo built using the Toolbox.
+Shop is a full-featured e-commerce progressive web app demo built using the Toolbox.
 You can try it out here:

 <a href="https://shop.polymer-project.org/" class="blue-button">Launch Shop demo